WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-disable-ip-address-logging-in-wordpress-with-paymattic.md

 How to Disable IP Address Logging in WordPress with Paymattic?

-[Paymattic](https://paymattic.com/) automatically collects user IP addresses during form submissions to support advanced analytics.
-This guide explains how to manage IP address logging in your forms.
+[Paymattic](https://paymattic.com/) offers to automatically collect the IP addresses of users when they submit a new form to help you perform advanced analytics.
+But you can disable this feature of collecting IP Addresses if needed.
+This article will guide you through how to disable IP Addresses from each form submission in Paymattic.

 ## Managing IP Address Logging